 Master of Planning/Master of Architecture

-The Master of Planning/Master of Architecture dual degree program facilitates highly related cross-disciplinary studies in architecture and in planning.
-In this program, students interested in developing a career in urban design can make more substantial commitments in both disciplines and can achieve a more coherent and extensive knowledge in the design of built environments and public policy.
+The Master of Planning/Master of Architecture dual degree connects two of USC’s highly-regarded programs to facilitate cross-disciplinary study in the art and logistics of designing a built environment.
+In this program, students interested in developing a career in urban design can make more substantial commitments and achieve a more coherent knowledge in the field with a contextual understanding of public policy.
 Candidates must already possess a degree in architecture.
 This dual degree program normally requires five semesters in residence.

 Students must complete 72 units, including 36 units in architecture and 36 units in planning.